glitter-glue-drinker/glitter-glue-drinker/README.md

 ## hello !!
-ossd system, please be patient at times. please iwc if we dont know you/havent interacted with you before, we have bad  anxiety. feel free to cuddle/hide at any time, (only if we know you), unless stated otherwise
+ system, please be patient at times. please iwc if we dont know you/havent interacted with you before, we have bad  anxiety. feel free to cuddle/hide at any time, (only if we know you), unless stated otherwise

 apologies if we come off as rude or insensitive at any time, we usually dont think before saying stuff. a lot of us have bad attachment issues and a tendency to overthink quite a bit,,,